-- Cambridge English Language Assessment is responsible for writing and marking IELTS.
+- Cambridge English Language Assessment is responsible for writing and marking IELTS test.

 This means that:

-- The exam has exactly the same format and content.
+- The English language exam has exactly the same format and content.

 - Both IDP and British Council administered exams are equally valid.
 For example, if you take the exam with IDP, your grades will be valid all over the world, including the UK.
 And, it's the same for the British Council administered exam.
 It's valid everywhere, including Australia.